TW: This article mentions animal abuse and racism.

 — Ian Miles Cheong (@stillgray) July 19, 2019

-Following the criticism, Alinity released a Twitter thread apology, ripping a page out of Logan Paul’s book in using the commonly mocked phrase, “lapses in my judgment.”
-Devine also wrote that “The vodka thing was well over a year ago, but it was also a stupid thing to do.”
+Following the criticism, Mogollon released a Twitter thread apology, ripping a page out of Logan Paul’s book in using the commonly mocked phrase, “lapses in my judgment.”
+Mogollon also wrote that “The vodka thing was well over a year ago, but it was also a stupid thing to do.”

 Featured Image via Alinity’s Instagram.